-During the AA and the Draft Tier 1 EIS corridor analyses, airport access was identified as an important consideration among the public's preferences as a feature of future passenger rail service.
-All three major airports in the study corridor, i.e., Tucson International Airport (TIA), Phoenix-Mesa Gateway Airport (AZA), and Sky Harbor International Airport (PHX), are shown in Figure 8-1 as being connected to the future passenger rail line, but a detailed evaluation of specific alignments, impacts, or other implications of how the connections would be accomplished has not taken place.
-These analyses will be undertaken as part of future studies if FRA selects a corridor alternative in their Record of Decision.
+Throughout the development of the Arizona Passenger Rail Corridor Study Tier 1 EIS corridor analyses, the public and stakeholder agencies identified airport access as an important consideration among their preferences as a feature of future passenger rail service.

+All three major airports in the study corridor - Tucson International Airport (TUS), Phoenix-Mesa Gateway Airport (AZA), and Sky Harbor International Airport (PHX) - could have connections to a future passenger rail line, but a detailed evaluation of specific alignments, impacts, or other implications of how these connections would be accomplished was not a part of this study.
+These analyses would be undertaken as part of future studies.